 However, long fins aren’t suitable if you’re diving on a coral-covered spot.
 The extra length may damage corals and scrape the ground, which will affect visibility.

-On the other hand, some divers prefer blade fins or channel fins since it has a smaller surface, thus lower water resistance.
+On the other hand, some divers prefer blade or channel fins since it has a smaller surface, thus lower water resistance.
+Shorter blade fins are more suitable for swimming.
 It’s up to your dive style, your finning technique, and your preference.

 -Always select the proper fit